Flo discography

-British girl group Flo has released one studio album, two extended plays, three single albums, nine singles, three promotional singles and have made guest appearances.
-Their debut album, Access All Areas, released in 2024, peaked at number 3 on the UK Albums Chart, securing the highest chart position for a British R&B girl group since Mis-Teeq's debut in 2001.
-This album also became the first British R&B girl group to top the UK R&B Albums Chart in the 2020s.
-They also made an entry into the US Billboard 200 at number 163.
+After the surprise-release of 3 of Us in 2023, Flo presented their debut studio album, titled Access All Areas (2024), which peaked at number three on the Official Albums Chart, being the highest chart position for a British girl group under the rhythm and blues (R&B) genre since the debut of Mis-Teeq in 2001.
+Flo also became the first British girl group to top the R&B Albums Chart in the 2020s.